-a) The Yuba County Important Farmland Map from 2016, prepared by the Department of Conservation's Farmland Mapping and Monitoring Program, classifies the project site as "Other Land" which is defined as low density rural developments, brush, timber, wetland, and riparian areas not suitable for livestock grazing, confined livestock, poultry, or aquaculture facilities.
-The property is not used for grazing and there will be no conversion of any protected agricultural lands such a Prime Farmland or Statewide Importance.
-Therefore, no impact to agricultural lands is anticipated.
+a) The Yuba County Important Farmland Map from 2016, prepared by the Department of Conservation's Farmland Mapping and Monitoring Program, places the project site on a mix of "Other Land" and "Prime Farmland".
+Other Land" is defined as low density rural developments, brush, timber, wetland, and riparian areas not suitable for livestock grazing, confined livestock, poultry, or aquaculture facilities.
+"Prime Farmland" is defined as land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops and is available for those uses.
+It could be cultivated land, pastureland, forestland, or other land, but it is not urban or built-up land or water areas.
+The property will continue to be used for grazing in addition to adding residential units and there will be no conversion of any protected agricultural lands such a Prime Farmland or Statewide Importance.
+Therefore, Less Than Significant Impact to agricultural lands is anticipated.

-b) The property is zoned Rural Residential, which allows for both residential and agricultural uses.
+- b) The property is zoned Rural Residential, which allows for both residential and agricultural uses.
 In addition, there is no Williamson Act contract for the subject property.
-The project would result in no impact to Williamson Act contracts or existing agricultural uses.

-c) and d) The property is not zoned for or used as forestry land.
-The project would result in no impact.

-e) The project will not involve any changes to the existing environment which could result in the conversion of farmland to non-agricultural use or conversion of forest land to non-forest use as the property is not zoned for agricultural or forest land.
+The project would result in no impact to Williamson Act contracts or existing agricultural uses. - c) and d) The property is not zoned for or used as forestry land.
+The project would result in no impact. - e) The project will not involve any changes to the existing environment which could result in the conversion of farmland to non-agricultural use or conversion of forest land to non-forest use as the property is not zoned for agricultural or forest land.
 The project would result in no impact.